CrowdEmotion/respondent-video-capture-kit/docs.md

 ### Load PlayCorder media from API

-If the `appToken` and `researchToken` options are implemented, media are loaded through the CrowdEmotion API backend [http://api.crowdemotion.co.uk/]
+If the `appToken` and `researchToken` options are specified, media are loaded through the CrowdEmotion API backend [http://api.crowdemotion.co.uk/]
 To upload media, just follow these steps:

 1. Signup at [https://api.crowdemotion.co.uk/#/signup] and wait for confirmation of your account